 Our League of Legends: Wild Rift release page explains when Wild Rift will launch, if you can sign up to play the game early and everything else you need to know about the mobile version of League of Legends.

-Alongside Legends of Runeterra and Project A, Riot Games unveiled another surprise during its League of Legends 10th Anniversary Celebration - a mobile version of the game is in development.
+Alongside Legends of Runeterra and Project A (now Valorant), Riot Games unveiled another surprise during its League of Legends 10th Anniversary Celebration - a mobile version of the game is in development.